TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-05-03-how-do-you-treat-your-own-first-ai.md

 ## BIOS Axioms a.k.a.
 Core Beliefs

 Jesus power, psychosomatic self-healing or the hand of the Universe all-mighty.
 Whatever you believe is true in your own brain design.
-The same way we configure a computer program to work with maximum 2 GB memory although there is more 8 GB RAM in total, it beliefs there are only 2 GB of memory in the whole universe.
+The same way we configure a computer program to work with maximum 2 GB memory although there is more than 8 GB RAM in total, it believes there are only 2 GB of memory in the whole universe.

 We function the same way.
 If you believe that you have to work until you're 65 years old and then you'll get a reward in form of retirement, you'll build your life around it.
-If you believe, that all you need for life is a place to sleep, good friends and helping other, you'll be "working" for the whole life on this image.
+If you believe that all you need for life is a place to sleep, good friends and helping others, you'll be "working" for the whole life on this image.
 There is no good, nor wrong, nor a better way to do things - it's the way axioms are applied to the whole neural system.

 ## What 3 Axioms Would You Put in Your *BIOS*?